MengLinMaker/PWA-Screen-Recorder/README.md

 ___
 ## Issues
-* When recording is stopped and user refuses to save, the save files window is still activated.
-The process can be simplified by removing the need to promp a name for the file.
 * Does not prompt for permission to record screen on android phone.
 * Does not open file saver when recording is stopped on Safari.